 AI drug discovery – the biggest milestone?

 The time has come to summarize our considerations.
 We’ve established that developing a drug in a traditional way is a tricky thing.
-Just one out of 10 medicines eventually reaches the market.
+Just one out of 10 medicines eventually reach the market.
 Many medicines are rejected due to their ineffectiveness or danger to human health.
 And above all that, pharmaceutical companies have to invest literally hundreds of millions of dollars to develop a single drug.

 Machine learning and Artificial Intelligence in drug development can be beneficial in many ways.
 Starting from designing the desired chemical compounds, that are a basis for future drugs, through analyzing huge amounts of data in order to minimize unwanted side effects up to the gathering proper candidates for the clinical tests.
 Artificial Intelligence in drug discovery is a great milestone that assists human scientists in every single step of the long and winding journey to the discovery of new medicine.